In this post

 Something similar happens with the carrying case, it is easy to see that the manufacturer has put a lot of effort into providing quality packaging to the whole set.

 Aesthetically it is different from the rest of the massage guns in this comparison.
 The truth is that between the white color and the design of it, when you have it in your hand you do not know if you are going to give yourself a massage or what you want is to make yourself some muffins.

-The system for attaching the heads is very well worked out.
-Much better than in the case of the Addsfit.
-Switching from one to the other is quick and easy, and we can keep the gun away with any of them without any problems.
-There is no need to assemble and disassemble every time we use it.
+The system for attaching the heads is very well solved.
+Much better than in the case of the Addsfit Max.
+Changing from one to another is quick and easy, and 1TP10 We can leave the gun stored with any of them without any problem.
+There is no need to assemble and disassemble every time we are going to use it.

-The quality of the accessories is generally good, although the feel of the Addsfit head seems more pleasant for massaging.
-Theragun can be a bit rigid at some point.
+The quality of the attachments is generally good, although I find the feel of the Addsfit Max heads more pleasant to massage.
+The Theragun ones can be a bit stiff at times.

-The motor of the Theragun G3 is better than that of the Addsfit, both by percussion depth (16mm versus 12mm of the other two models) and by power (up to 40 lbs).
+The motor of the Theragun G3 is better than that of the Addsfit Max, both in terms of percussion depth (16mm versus 12mm for the other two models) and power (up to 40 pounds).
 However, this does not always translate into better treatments.